shalynbarrios/Python-Notebook-from-NeetCode/README.md

-# Python-Notebook-from-NeetCode
+# Introduction to Python [Full 82 Lessons]
+## Overview

 This is my collection of Python Google Colab notebooks based on NeetCode (not Leetcode) lessons and problems that I've taught my students.
-Each notebook includes small notes and explanations.
+Each notebook includes detailed notes and explanations.
 I cover the following topics:

 1. Mathematics/Built-in Operations
 2. Functions